ohtsukalab/autogenu-jupyter/README.md

 ```

 ### 2. Code generation
-`AutoGenU.ipynb` generates following source files under your setting state equation, constraints, cost function, and parameters:
+`AutoGenU.ipynb` generates the following source files under your setting state equation, constraints, cost function, and parameters:
-- `ocp.hpp` : describing the optimal control problem (OCP).
+- `ocp.hpp` : A definition of the optimal control problem (OCP).
-- `main.cpp` : describing the closed-loop simulation.
+- `main.cpp` : An executablb of the closed-loop simulation.
-- `CMakeLists.txt` : for the buildings.
+- `CMakeLists.txt` : Scripts to build C++ projects.
-- `python` directory : Python interface of the generated codes.
+- Files in `python` directory : Source files of Python interface via pybind11.

-You can do the above code generation, run simulation, plot results, and install Python interface on `AutoGenU.ipynb`.
+You can generate these files, run simulations, plot results, and install the Python interfaces through `AutoGenU.ipynb`.

 ### 3. Install header-only `cgmres` C++ library